Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 Analyzing the data shown in Fig. \ref{1distance.2wearmass.eps} quantitatively reveals that the wear rate for 1-runs is roughly 13 times higher than for 100-runs, which illustrates the protective effect of the accumulated gouge layer.
 In detail, one sliding cycle consists of 0.2~m forward and 0.2~m backward motion.
 We always first perform a sequence of six 1-runs, which is followed by a single 100-run, yielding a full sequence.

 The wear mass during the seven 100-runs totaled $m=0.12 \ {\rm g}$ over a distance of $L = 280 \ {\rm m}$, yielding (with $F_\mathrm{N} = 250$~N) a wear rate of $k_\mathrm{W} = 0.00171 \ {\rm mg/Nm}$.
 In contrast, the cumulative wear from all 1-runs was $m=(0.2156-0.1200) \ {\rm g}$ over $L=16.8 \ {\rm m}$, giving a rate of $k_\mathrm{W} = 0.0223 \ {\rm mg/Nm}$.
-We note that the deduced thickness of the removed layer $d = \Delta V/A_0 \approx 5.3 \ {\rm \upmu m}$, where $\Delta V = m/\rho$ is the removed volume, agrees closely with changes in topography pictures, which will be analyzed further below.
+We note that the deduced thickness of the removed layer $d = \Delta V/A_0 \approx 51 \ {\rm \upmu m}$, where $\Delta V = m/\rho$ is the removed volume, agrees closely with changes in topography pictures, which will be analyzed further below.

-We also performed a 100-run experiment with the granite surface in water.
+We also performed a 100-run experiment when the granite surface was covered by a $\sim 1 \ {\rm mm}$ thick water film.
 This resulted in much smaller wear, $m = 0.0018 \ {\rm g}$, corresponding to a wear rate of $0.00018 \ {\rm mg/Nm}$, approximately ten times smaller than for the dry surface.

 In addition, we performed measurements where the granite block was slid on two different P100 abrasive surfaces obtained from different suppliers.
-In both cases corundum particles are bound to the substrate surface (in one case paper and in the other a fabric) with an acrylic resin.
-The measurements consist of three cycles where the granite block moves again 20~cm forward and 20~cm backward in each cycle, repeated twice on different substrate areas.
+In both cases, corundum particles are bound to the substrate surface (in one case paper and in the other a fabric) with an acrylic resin.
+The measurements consist of three cycles, where the granite block moves again 20~cm forward and 20~cm backward in each cycle, repeated twice on different substrate areas.

-For granite sliding on the corundum paper the wear rates are $0.701 \ {\rm mg/Nm}$ and $0.803 \ {\rm mg/Nm}$ for the first and second 3-run, and for the two runs using corundum fabric $0.369 \ {\rm mg/Nm}$ and $0.338 \ {\rm mg/Nm}$.
-These rates are 17--34 times higher than in self-mated contacts, which can be easily explained by corundum plowing through feldspar, and approaching the quartz grains from the side rather from the top.
+For granite sliding on the corundum paper, the wear rates are $0.701 \ {\rm mg/Nm}$ and $0.803 \ {\rm mg/Nm}$ for the first and second 3-run, and for the two runs using corundum fabric $0.369 \ {\rm mg/Nm}$ and $0.338 \ {\rm mg/Nm}$.
+These rates are 17--34 times higher than in self-mated contacts.
+The sand paper has sharp and hard asperities, which can penetrate deeper into the feldspar than into the quartz.
+Hence, when approaching the quartz grain it may contact the quartz grain from the side rather than from the top.
+This may result in the much larger (by a factor of $\sim 30$; see Table I) wear rate for sandpaper on granite than for the same sandpaper on a flat quartz surface.

 The higher wear rate of the corundum paper versus the corundum fabric supposedly reflects the taller asperities and more open structure of the corundum paper.
 Pertinent height topographies are shown in Fig.~\ref{SANDPAPER.1x.2height.eps}.